coleellis/howto-radare2/modules/delta/breakpoints.md

 # Breakpoints and Watchpoints

+Breakpoints and watchpoints are used to pause execution at a specific point in the program.
+This is useful for debugging and reverse engineering. `radare2` has a number of commands for managing breakpoints and watchpoints.

 ## Using Breakpoints

 The `db` submodule is responsible for breakpoints.
 This module allows you to create, delete, and manage breakpoints.
 We can use `db?` to see the available commands.